ismaelgo97/TFM/README.md

-# Development of a System for Attack Detection and Prevention in Web Applications
+# Attack Detection and Prevention System for Web Applications

 A Master's Thesis (TFM) project that builds a system to detect and prevent attacks in web applications.